-The Samoan Alphabet Chart, the Pi Faitau, widely known by the name Pi Tautau, has been the bedrock of the Samoan language literacy development for a span of a century and a half, and still is, today.
-It was the most favoured tool that spearheaded the literacy campaign for Samoa, and which transformed its linguistic landscape overnight.
-No other tool has done so in terms of impact, as George Pratt testified, in less than two decades, almost every Samoan adult can read the Samoan Bible fluently.
-Hence the question, if the ends have justified the means all these years, then why take issues with, now?
+Samoa's Alphabet Chart, known by the name Pi Faitau, has been the bedrock of the Samoan language literacy development for a span of a century and a half since its inception.
+It was the most popular tool that spearheaded the literacy campaign of the church and which transformed Samoa's linguistic landscape overnight.
+No other tool has done so in terms of impact, as George Pratt testified, in less than two decades since its use, almost every Samoan adult can read the Samoan Bible fluently.
+Hence the question, if the ends have proved the means all these years, then why take issues with, now?

-This short review seeks to pursue Le Tagaloa's critical comments about the formation of the chart.
-Her argument is, that there is an incongruity noted in the letter sound relationship, which results in a misrepresentation of the Samoan sounds by default.
-Part of the argument is to do with the tenacity by which the vowel sound withstood the effect of such incongruity all these years; compounded also by the ongoing challenge of an alternative sound, the k register.
-How this can be explained, and why such an odd compromise may no longer be sustained, are central to this review.
-Most importantly, the impact of all these on the pure Samoan sound and its retention at this day and age, hence the urgent need for clarity for the sake of its users, the Samoan people.
+This short review seeks to argue that there was a linguistic discrepancy involved in the formation of the chart.
+At the core is a phonemic dilemma arising out of letter sound relationship, which caused for a misrepresentation of the Samoan vowel sound by default.
+Part of the argument is to do with the tenacity by which the vowel sound withstood the effect of such incongruity all these years; compounded also by the ongoing challenge of an alternative sound (k register).
+How this could be explained; and why this prolonging compromise may no longer be sustained, are central to this assessment.
+Most importantly, the implication of all these on the pure Samoan sound and its retention at this day and age, and the urgent need for clarity for the sake of the Samoan language.